lilianabs/kaggle-notebooks/README.md

-# kaggle-tools
+# kaggle-notebooks

-This repository contains functions and tools that I often use in Kaggle notebooks.
+This repository contains sample notebooks that are useful for Kaggle.

 Functions from [text_preprocessing](https://github.com/lilianabs/text_preprocessing/tree/main)